 Educational LevelUndergraduate lower division, Undergraduate upper division

 Type / MethodsClicker, Discussion, Flipped

 Subject HeadingsBiology (General) | Cell Biology | Anatomy | Physiology |

 Case teaching notes are password-protected and access to them is limited to paid subscribed instructors.
 To become a paid subscriber, begin the process by registering.

 Teaching notes are intended to help teachers select and adopt a case.
 They typically include a summary of the case, teaching objectives, information about the intended audience, details about how the case may be taught, and a list of references and resources.

 Answer keys for the cases in our collection are password-protected and access to them is limited to paid subscribed instructors.
 To become a paid subscriber, begin the process by registering.

 The following video(s) are recommended for use in association with this case study.

 A brief video showing the fatal interaction between a bark scorpion and a grasshopper mouse.
-Running time: 1:53 min.
-Produced by Science, 2013.
+Running time: 1:27 min.
+Produced by Michigan State University, 2014.